gaelanom/gurubot/README.md

-# goosebot
+# gurubot
-A Discord Bot with Python
+A Discord bot that provides daily tips about Pokémon GO.